iankronquist/zeta/README.md

 confusing to people.
 For instance:

 ```
-// shis is a sequence of two expressions, x then y
+// This is a sequence of two expressions, x then y
 x y

 // This is x+y and then z+w in a sequence
 x+y
 z+w

-// This is interpreted as a function call because of the
+// But!
+The following is interpreted as a function call because of
-// second set of parentheses
+// the second set of parentheses
 (x+y)
 (z+w)
 ```